rwpenney/bpomodes/README.md

 The vield `varmap["subcommand"].as<std::string>()` will be populated with the name of the subcommand as passed to the `BpoModes::add()` method.

-More sophisticated usecases can use the third, optional, argument to `BpoModes::add()`, which should be a subclass of `BpoModes::ModeHandler`.
+More sophisticated use-cases can use the third, optional, argument to `BpoModes::add()`, which should be a subclass of `BpoModes::ModeHandler`.
 That interface provides three customization points for setting up the underlying `command_line_parser` before it sees the vector